 The Department of Mathematics and Statistics endeavours to ensure a reasonable minimum level of financial support for all its graduate students, subject to their satisfactory progress.

-- Graduate Assistantship duties
+- Teaching Assistantship duties

 - Research Grant held by the student's supervisor